brightsign/brightsign-npu-voice-extension/README.md

 This is an **ALPHA** quality release, intended mostly for educational purposes.
 This model is not tuned for optimum performance and has had only standard testing.  **NOT RECOMMENDED FOR PRODUCTION USE**.

+## Image Streamer Included

+For test and debug purposes only, we have included a debug and test tool.
+You can access a web page on the player to "see" what the output of the AI model is visually.
+It will show "bounding boxes" around objects of interest.
+This is started automatically and can be accessed at http://<player ip>:8080 by default.

+For more information, please see the [tool documentation](https://github.com/brightsign/bs-image-stream-server).

 # Building the BSMP Extension

 ## 🚀 Quick Start (Complete Automated Workflow)